Home

 Photo: Alanna

-Environmental activist and campaign director for the Wilderness Committe Ken Wu was interviewed by geographer and environmental writer Briony Penn for an article on old growth forests published in 2007 (left).
-The article presents a compelling argument for protecting the rapidly vanishing ancient forests of BC and concludes that only by urgent political intervention is it possible to stop the industrial extermination of the big trees.
+Old Growth Forests Environmental activist and Wilderness Committe campaigner Ken Wu was interviewed by the geographer and environmental writer Briony Penn for an article on old growth forests published in 2007 (left).
+Both present a compelling argument for protecting the rapidly vanishing ancient forests of BC and concludes that only by urgent political intervention is it possible to stop the industrial extermination of the big trees.
 Already over 75 per cent of the original, productive old growth forests on Vancouver Island have been logged, including 90 per cent of the valley bottoms where the largest trees grow.

 Photo: Bruce and Angie Bernard